 These firms provide assurance, tax and specialist business advice to privately held businesses and public interest entities.
-More than 2,600 partners provide clients with distinctive, high quality and personalised service in over 100 countries.
+Around the globe, more than 30,000 Grant Thornton people provide clients with distinctive, high quality and personalised service in over 95 countries.

-Grant Thornton International Ltd (Grant Thornton International) is a not-for-profit, non-practising, international umbrella membership entity organised as a private company limited by guarantee, not having a share capital, incorporated in England and Wales.
-Each member firm within Grant Thornton International is a separate national firm.
+Grant Thornton International Ltd (Grant Thornton International) is a notfor-profit, non-practising, international umbrella membership entity organised as a private company limited by guarantee, not having a share capital, incorporated in England and Wales.

+Each member firm within Grant Thornton International is a separate and independent firm.
 These firms are not members of one international partnership or otherwise legal partners with each other, nor does membership within Grant Thornton International thereby make any firm responsible for the services or activities of any other.

 Each firm governs itself and handles its administrative matters on a local basis.
 Although many of the member firms carry the Grant Thornton name, either exclusively or in their national practice names, there is no ownership among the firms or by Grant Thornton International.